adfinis/virtesk/doc/amoothei-infrastructure-server.rst

 Fedora 22 mirror
 ----------------

-| First add repository definitions for fedora 22 to our infrastructure
+First add repository definitions for fedora 22 to our infrastructure server. |br|
-  server.
-| By setting ``enabled=0`` we can access those repositories, but they
+By setting ``enabled=0`` we can access those repositories, but they don't interfere with package installation/update on our infrastructure server.
-  don't
-| interfere with package installation/update on our infrastructure
-  server.

 ::